s2software/codeigniter-powerful-model/README.md

 	{
 		$this->db->where('brand_id >', 0);

-		return $this;	// remember this for method chaining support }
+		return $this;	// remember to return $this for method chaining support }

 }